 Intrastate gas pipeline facility means a gas pipeline facility or that part of a gas pipeline facility that is used to transport gas within a state and is not subject to the jurisdiction of FERC under the Natural Gas Act (15 U.S.C.
 717 et seq.).

-The reported jurisdiction should match Annual Report submittals for the pipeline.
+The reported jurisdiction should match both the Annual Report and NPMS submittals for the pipeline, if applicable.

 C2.
 Material involved in Incident